Advance your career and share your knowledge and expertise with colleagues by publishing an article in one of the NCCHC publications.

 JCHC is the only national, peer-reviewed scientific journal to address correctional health care.
 Published quarterly, it addresses a broad range of topics such as clinical care, health services and support, personnel and staffing, ethical issues, medical records, continuous quality improvement, risk management and medical-legal issues.

 The correctional health field encompasses a wide spectrum of disciplines: medicine, nursing, dental, mental health, substance abuse, community health and social programs, reentry and discharge planning, and much more.
-With each there are programs focusing on prevention, chronic and acute care, wellness, and cost containment.
-We welcome manuscripts in all of these areas, as well as recent legal decisions and their implications, administrative management, and policy development.
+With each there are programs focusing on prevention, chronic and acute care, wellness and cost containment.
+We welcome manuscripts in all of these areas, as well as recent legal decisions and their implications, administrative management and policy development.
 Another important topic is accountability for performance, both clinical and administrative, as this demand has increased in our field.
 We seek papers that present models or case studies of how to measure performance to ensure that objectives are being met.
 We also seek literature review articles on topics of interest.

-Please see the Information for Authors (PDF) for editorial policies and a submission checklist.
+Please see the Information for Authors for editorial policies and a submission checklist.

 CorrectCare aims to provide news and timely information relevant to correctional health professionals.
 Given the breadth of this field, the content addresses a wide array of issues that span clinical, legal, administrative and professional concerns.
 We are interested in content that will help our readers understand and manage challenges in their work.
 For example, this could include case studies (e.g., how a facility implemented a quality improvement initiative), news or updates on a topic of interest (the latest clinical guidelines), an overview or refresher on a specific topic (e.g., laws/regulations that affect practice).